2026 Guide

 Box amounts

-The income figures — the box number and label depend on the variant (e.g. Box 1 nonemployee compensation on a 1099-NEC).
+The income figures — the box number and label depend on the variant (for example, 1099-NEC nonemployee compensation is Box 1 on 2020-2025 forms and Box 1a on the 2026 form).

 Federal & state tax withheld